MailPoet, our newsletter plugin, offers a simple and free WordPress autoresponder solution. Here’s a quick video of how it works:

 - When someone subscribes to your site as a WordPress user.

-For example, you can send 3 emails with instructions for your online course.
+Another example, you can send 3 emails with instructions and create an online course.
 Each are sent a week apart, after someone subscribes.
 This often called a “drip campaign” in marketing terminology.

 Why are autoresponders useful?